ef4/ember-cli-deploy-git/README.md

 }
 ```

-3. Add `demoURL` to your `package.json`'s `ember-addon` section to be picked up by https://emberobserver.com/:
+3. Add `demoURL` to your `package.json`'s `ember-addon` section to be picked up by https://www.emberaddons.com and https://emberobserver.com:

 ```js
 "ember-addon": {